rajeshbdabhi/Image_Compressor/README.md

 It will compress image in kb like whatsapp without losing it quality.

+It will store new compress file in your phone catch without touch your orignal file

 Step 1.
 Add the JitPack repository to your build file

 Add it in your root build.gradle at the end of repositories